samerameees/hello-world/README.md

 # hello-world
-Hi, my name is omnia and i'm relly happy to learn this CS50
+Hi, my name is omnia and i'm relly happy to learn CS50